Social housing in France: History

 Project for the town of Chaux around the Royal Saltworks of Arc-et-Senans.

-While the concern for housing low-income families is an ancient issue, found in Greco-Roman antiquity or in the 18th century with architect Claude-Nicolas Ledoux, the first French state initiative for social housing was the law of 30 November 1894, known as the Siegfried law, which created “Habitations à bon marché” (HBM).
+While the concern for housing low-income families is an ancient issue, found in Greco-Roman antiquity or in the 18th century with architect Claude-Nicolas Ledoux, the first French state initiative for social housing was the law of 30 November 1894, known as the Siegfried law, which created "habitation à bon marché" (HBM).
 This initiative was rooted in social surveys on the housing conditions of the working classes, such as Dr. Villermé’s work on the physical and moral state of workers in cotton, wool, and silk factories (1841) and Émile Cacheux’s publications on workers’ housing.

 Until 1953, state-led construction remained limited, except for post-war reconstructions, garden cities enabled by Henri Sellier’s 1928 law, and decisions made during the Liberation by Raoul Dautry and Eugène Claudius-Petit.
 The period from 1953 to 1977 was marked by a major social housing construction movement driven by economic restructuring.

 In 1977, the Barre law marked a state withdrawal from social housing construction, shifting from “brick-and-mortar” aid to personal aid.
 This led to management issues in the public housing stock, tarnishing the image of social housing.
 Over the past 30 years, numerous public interventions have shaped the transformation of social housing.

 Sometimes the heat problems, especially in 1950s social housing, pose problems of convenience.